 How should I sleep after dental implants?

 If you are worried about swelling on your face or mouth, it may be a good idea to sleep with two pillows tucked behind your head.
-Such a propped-up position allows blood to easily flow down, away from the affected areas.
+Such a propped-up position allows blood to flow easily down and away from the affected areas.

 Some dentists also recommend a towel on your pillow the night of the surgery.
 Blood in the saliva may still be present at this time.